This website uses cookies to ensure you get the best experience on our website. Learn More.

 These colors in the center of the wheel are called primary colors.
 In the RYB color wheel, those are red, yellow, and blue.
 When you mix any two primary colors, you get secondary colors, which are green, orange, and violet.

-Apart from screening Dribble in search of inspiration, web designers use a slew of online services to streamline their work.
+Apart from screening Dribble in search of inspiration, web designers use a slew of online services to streamline their work and pick good website colors.
 They are extremely useful and simple to work with:

 Color terminology explained

 The world of color, art, and design may only seem chaotic.
-In reality, it follows a set of pretty strict rules and has its own technical language.
-Learning some basic terminology before taping into the ocean of infinite color combinations might be extremely helpful when it comes to describing your requests to the design unit.
+In reality, it follows a set of pretty strict rules and has a technical language.
+Learning some basic terminology before tapping into the color theory for websites might be extremely helpful when it comes to describing your requests to the design unit.

 • Tone.
 The effect of a “tone” represents variations of a certain hue but instead of adding pure white or black, you add a combination of two colors.
 Which is any grayscale color, excluding pure white or black.